Prion: Aβ

+Alpha-synuclein

+Both multiple system atrophy (MSA) and Parkinson's disease (PD) are associated with misfolded alpha-synuclein.
+In 2015, it was found that mice engineered to have a susceptible human version of alpha-synuclein become sick with MSA when injected in the brain with the brain homogenate of human MSA patients, but they do not get PD when injected with the brain homogenate of human PD patients.
+This suggests that the two diseases are different, with MSA being more transmissible.
+Misfolded alpha-synuclein from either Parkinson's disease or MSA can be detected by protein misfolding cyclic amplification (PMCA).
+The two forms, after PMCA, show different levels of fluorescence when bound to thioflavin T. This allows for distinguishing between the two diseases.

 Weaponization

-Prions could theoretically be employed as a weaponized agent.
-With potential fatality rates of 100%, prions could be an effective bio-weapon.
-An unfavorable aspect is prions' very long incubation periods.
-Persistent heavy exposure of prions to the intestine might shorten the overall onset.
-Another aspect of using prions in warfare is the difficulty of detection and decontamination.
+Prions could theoretically be employed as a weaponized agent with potential fatality rates of 100%.

 History

 In the 18th and 19th centuries, exportation of sheep from Spain was observed to coincide with a disease called scrapie.
 This disease caused the affected animals to "lie down, bite at their feet and legs, rub their backs against posts, fail to thrive, stop feeding and finally become lame".
 The disease was also observed to have the long incubation period that is a key characteristic of transmissible spongiform encephalopathies (TSEs).
 Although the cause of scrapie was not known back then, it is probably the first transmissible spongiform encephalopathy to be recorded.

-In the 1950s, Carleton Gajdusek began research which eventually showed that kuru could be transmitted to chimpanzees by what was possibly a new infectious agent, work for which he eventually won the 1976 Nobel prize.
+In the 1950s, Carleton Gajdusek began research which eventually showed that kuru could be transmitted to chimpanzees by what was possibly a new infectious agent, work for which he eventually won the 1976 Nobel Prize.
 During the 1960s, two London-based researchers, radiation biologist Tikvah Alper and biophysicist John Stanley Griffith, developed the hypothesis that the transmissible spongiform encephalopathies are caused by an infectious agent consisting solely of proteins.
 Earlier investigations by E.J.
 Field into scrapie and kuru had found evidence for the transfer of pathologically inert polysaccharides that only become infectious post-transfer, in the new host.
 Alper and Griffith wanted to account for the discovery that the mysterious infectious agent causing the diseases scrapie and Creutzfeldt–Jakob disease resisted ionizing radiation.
-Griffith proposed three ways in which a protein could be a pathogen.
+Griffith proposed three ways in which a protein could be a pathogen:

-In the first hypothesis, he suggested that if the protein is the product of a normally suppressed gene, and introducing the protein could induce the gene's expression, that is, wake the dormant gene up, then the result would be a process indistinguishable from replication, as the gene's expression would produce the protein, which would then go wake the gene up in other cells.
+In the first hypothesis, he suggested that if the protein is the product of a normally suppressed gene, and introducing the protein could induce the gene's expression, that is, wake the dormant gene up, then the result would be a process indistinguishable from replication, as the gene's expression would produce the protein, which would then wake the gene in other cells.

 His second hypothesis forms the basis of the modern prion theory, and proposed that an abnormal form of a cellular protein can convert normal proteins of the same type into its abnormal form, thus leading to replication.